 In this section, we walk you through the main obligations you need to comply with under the Texas privacy law:

-Implement an opt-in mechanism for processing sensitive data
+Implementing an opt-in mechanism for processing sensitive data

 If you collect, use, sell, store, or in any way process sensitive personal data of Texas residents, you must obtain consumer consent before processing.